 Stop and Search Ride Along Scheme

 To be considered for a place on our Ride Along Scheme, complete an application form below.
-Applicants will be contacted by an Inspector from our Partnership Unit, and if your application is successful they will arrange the observation directly with you.
+Applicants will be contacted by an officer from our Partnership Unit, and if your application is successful they will arrange the observation directly with you.
 It takes time to make these arrangements and your patience is appreciated.

 If you want to find out more about the scheme, you can contact your local Policing Unit on 101.